 ARIA Introduction

-It was not possible for the MSFN’s ground-based tracking stations to provide continuous communications coverage for a spacecraft in low Earth orbit.
 This map below – taken from an Apollo 14 groundtrack map – illustrates the problem.
-The tracking limits for a vehicle in a 100 nautical mile orbit are here shown for Carnarvon, Honeysuckle Creek, Guam and Hawaii (the effects of local topography maybe readily seen).
+The tracking limits for a vehicle in a 100 nautical mile orbit are here shown for Carnarvon, Honeysuckle Creek, Guam and Hawaii (the effects of local topography, as well as the antenna ‘keyholes’ – directions where mechanical constraints meant they could not point – may be readily seen).

 Apollo 14 groundtrack

 This detail from the Apollo 14 Groundtrack Map shows the need for ARIA.
+For the full map, see the MSFN section.

 The MSFN’s tracking ships were deployed to give coverage for key events (launch, TLI and re-entry), but these could not be quickly moved if, for example, launch holds or TLI burns on later revolutions were necessary.
 Something more mobile was needed.